 Disability Access Service at Walt Disney World

-Disability Access Service (DAS) is a free service designed to allow guests with disabilities (visible or not) a chance to enjoy all the attractions the Disney Parks have to offer.
+Disability Access Service (DAS) is a free service designed to allow guests with developmental disabilities (like autism or similar) to enjoy all the attractions the Disney Parks have to offer.
 It is available on request at Guest Service locations in all six domestic Disney Theme Parks.
-It will also be available on the My Disney Experience app as part of the Disney Genie enhancements.
+As part of the Disney Genie/Lightning Lane enhancements, it is also available on the My Disney Experience app.

 DAS allows guests to request a return time at the main entrance location to most attractions.
 Return times will be based on the attraction’s current wait time.
 In essence, it allows guests unable to wait in a traditional queue environment the chance to wait in a virtual queue instead.